JUVOJustin/wordpress-dev-llm-rules/rules/quality-assurance/phpstan.md

 ```

 ### Hooks (Actions & Filters)
-Doclbocks of apply_filters() and do_action() are validated.
+Docblocks of apply_filters() and do_action() are validated.
 The type of the first @param is definitive.
 No furhter validation of the filter output is needed.
 Considering strong stypings, an error as the result of a type missmatch caused by a faulty implementation of a third party using the hook is desired and does not need to be handled.

 ```php
 /**